 Poverty or social isolation

 A parent may be unable to maintain regular employment due to their mental illness.
 This may mean that the family lives in poverty, has unstable housing, lack of access to essential resources such as healthy food, communication, adequate health and dental care and reliable transport.
 The absence of these secondary factors also impact on a child’s health and development.
-For a variety of reasons, a person with a mental illness may be out of contact with family, and have difficulty making and sustaining friendships.
+For a variety of reasons, a person with a mental illness may not be in contact with family, and have difficulty making and sustaining friendships.
 In this way they are socially isolated, and this poses its own risk to a child’s healthy development, as it may reduce the child's access to their safety and support network.

 The child’s world might be unpredictable